November 5th, 2012 Headsman

 Like his presidential father, John Quincy Adams traced the family name to colonial slaveholders; in J.Q.
 Adams’s case (though not his father’s, since the lineage came via wife and mother Abigail Adams), one piece of human chattel once in the family was a famous escaped slave turned pirate who met his end on the gallows.
 John Quincy Adams was named for the magnate who used to own that fellow.

-Less genteel by far was Andrew Jackson, who raised himself to presidential contention with (but also never lived down) the legally doubtful hanging of two British subjects during his incursions into Florida.
+Less genteel by far was Andrew Jackson, who readily shot alleged deserters in the War of 1812 and raised himself to presidential contention with the legally doubtful hanging of two British subjects during his incursions into Florida.
+(Propaganda traducing Jackson for his executioner proclivities gave birth to the first “coffin handbills”.)
 Legal or not, Jackson successfully pried the state out of Spanish hands: thanks for the hanging chads, Old Hickory!

 The Honey Badger of the White House, Jackson said he only had two regrets: “I didn’t shoot Henry Clay and I didn’t hang John C. Calhoun.”
 Calhoun was Jackson’s own Vice President.

 Jackson’s other Vice-President Martin Van Buren succeeded as a one-termer.
-Van Buren was the former Attorney General of New York, in which capacity his office had helped prosecute a few capital cases in its day; he also put a bow on Jackson’s ghastly “Indian removal” policy by forcing the Cherokee into a death march to Oklahoma.
+Van Buren was the former Attorney General of New York, in which capacity his office had helped prosecute a few capital cases in its day (Van Buren personally assisted in the capital prosecution of Maggie Houghtaling); he also put a bow on Jackson’s ghastly “Indian removal” policy by forcing the Cherokee into a death march to Oklahoma.

 The John Tyler administration had tragedy in the cabinet itself when the son of Tyler’s Secretary of War was controversially hanged at sea for mutiny by a paranoid ship’s captain.
 This execution helped spur creation of the U.S. Naval Academy to professionalize the whole outfit.